 On the other hand, administrators do not have specific instructions from a will to follow.
 Instead, they distribute assets based on state laws governing intestate succession.
 These laws outline the order of priority for distributing assets among surviving family members, such as spouses, children, and parents.

-Estate administrators, also known as executors, have more authority but also face more legal obligations during the probate process.
-As an estate administrator, it is important to understand your role and responsibilities.
-One such responsibility is ensuring that you receive fair compensation for your services.
+Executors, named in the will, have more authority but also face more legal obligations during the probate process.
+As an executor, it is important to understand your role and responsibilities.

 While both administrators and executors have important roles to play, executors generally have more authority and decision-making power.
-They are entrusted with the responsibility of managing the deceased person’s estate and ensuring that all their wishes are fulfilled.
+They are entrusted by the decedent with the responsibility of managing the deceased person’s estate and ensuring that all their wishes are fulfilled.

 However, this greater authority also comes with increased legal obligations for executors.
 They must adhere to strict guidelines and fulfill their fiduciary duty to act in the best interests of the estate and its beneficiaries.
 Executors may need to obtain court approval for certain actions, file tax returns on behalf of the estate, and provide regular updates to beneficiaries.